Learning to Compute Gr\"obner Bases: Training Setup

 \subsection{Training setup}

-We used a Transformer model~\citep{vaswani2017attention} with a standard architecture: 6 encoder/decoder layers, 8 attention heads, token embedding dimension of 512 dimensions, and feed-forward networks with 2048 inner dimensions.
+\paragraph{Dataset.} Both training and test samples are generated using our method.
+It involves sampling of random polynomials.
+The degree and the support size (the number of terms) of them as well as coefficients are restricted by user-defined bounds (see Sec.~\ref{sec:dataset-generation}).
+Let $d_{\max}, \mu_{\max}$ be the maximum degree and the maximum support size.
+A random polynomial is obtained as the sum of $\mu \sim \bU[1, \mu_{\max}]$ monomials uniformly and randomly sampled from $\ring_{\le d_{\max}}$.
+When the samples are fed to a Transformer, polynomials are tokenized into an infix representation.
+For example, $\{x^2 - 1/2y, y\} \subset \bQ[x, y]$ is tokenized to $[\texttt{C1, E2, E0, +, C-1, /, C2, E0, E1, <sep>, C1, E0, E1}]$. \paragraph{Training.} We used a Transformer model~\citep{vaswani2017attention} with a standard architecture: 6 encoder/decoder layers, 8 attention heads, token embedding dimension of 512 dimensions, and feed-forward networks with 2048 inner dimensions.
+The absolute positional embedding is learned from scratch.
 The dropout rate was set to 0.1.
 We used the AdamW optimizer~\citep{loshchilov2018decoupled} with $(\beta_1, \beta_2) = (0.9, 0.999)$ with no weight decay.
 The learning rate was initially set to $10^{-4}$ and then linearly decayed over training steps.
-All training samples are visited in a single epoch, and the total number of epochs was set to 10.
-The batch size was set to 8.
+All training samples are visited in a single epoch, and the total number of epochs was set to 8.
+The batch size was set to 16.
 At the inference time, output sequences are generated using a beam search with width 1.
+For the hybrid input embedding, we used a ReLU network with one hidden layer (cf.~Sec.~\ref{sec:hybrid-input-embedding-app}).
+A model with this embedding predicts coefficients as continuous values, and the mean-squared loss with weight 0.01 is additionally used for the training.
+Note that while the exponents are also numbers, we treat them as discrete tokens because they are always discrete and their range is moderate.